Wakonda/activite-paranormale/README.md

 Activité-Paranormale
 ========================
 **Activité-Paranormale** is a website written in PHP 7+ (Symfony 5+).
 Currently, his goal is to build a complete library about all paranormal phenomena.
-We published everyday news, photos, videos, ... .
+We published everyday news, photos, videos, books, movies, ... .

 <p align="center">
   <img src="/public/extended/photo/document-abstract.jpg" alt="Logo">